Introduction to Product Manager Interview Questions

 Let us now have a look at the advanced Product Manager Interview Questions.

 They are looking for your expertise and your self-confidence.
-An answer should revolve around interactive prototyping, data collection, analytics, coding or other areas that sound right to you.
+An answer should revolve around interactive prototyping, data collection, analytics, coding, or other areas that sound right to you.
 An answer should revolve around your skillset, benefits, and instances to support.
-For example, I find myself a good fit for A/B testing and therefore my knowledge of statistical and analytical significance helped me in launching the most useful product till date as it was created keeping in view customer pain points.
+For example, I find myself a good fit for A/B testing and therefore, my knowledge of statistical and analytical significance helped me in launching the most useful product to date as it was created keeping in view customer pain points.

 Q7.
 What would be a typical day in the life of a product manager, what should he skip?